Home Remodeling Venice, California

 The Venice Walk Streets are three pedestrian-only residential streets.

-The streets are Marco Place, Amoroso area and Nowita Place, located west of Lincoln Boulevard and east of Shell Avenue.
+The streets are Marco Place, Amoroso Place and Nowita Place, located west of Lincoln Boulevard and east of Shell Avenue.

 Los Angeles recognizes a larger North Venice Walk Streets Historic District.